dibyendumajumdar/dmr_c/README.md

 ## News
 * Aug-2017 - synced with Sparse 0.5.1 release
-* Aug-2017 - New SSA construction integrated and is being tested in ssa branch
+* Aug-2017 - New SSA construction integrated and is being tested in newssa branch

 ## Build instructions